sandroboehme/lesscss-java/README.md

-Official LESS CSS Compiler for Java
+LESS CSS Compiler for Java
 ===================================

+Forked from the official Less CSS compiler at https://github.com/marceloverdijk/lesscss-java

-**Latest release**  1.6.1-SNAPSHOT - compatible with less 1.6.1
+**Latest release**  1.6.1.1.0 - compatible with less 1.6.1

 LESS CSS Compiler for Java is a library to compile LESS sources to CSS stylesheets.